 Fragrances, Perfumes, Preservatives, and Acne

 Over and over on this site we warn you about the dangers of fragrances, perfumes, and preservatives in skin care products.
-If you have sensitive skin, fragrances, perfumes, and preservatives can cause you problems a lot faster than acne infections, and they aren’t easy to overcome.
+If you have sensitive skin, fragrances, perfumes, and preservatives can cause you problems a lot faster than acne breakouts, and they aren’t easy to overcome.
 Some of the most harmful substances are chemicals you probably never imagined appear in skin care products.
 Here are the five that are the most likely to cause a skin reaction.

 1. Formaldehyde isn’t just used to preserve corpses.
 It is also used to preserve many skin care products.
 If you are sensitive to formaldehyde, you are most likely to break out when you get a double whammy of formaldehyde from your skin care product and naturally occurring formaldehyde in food.
 Cured ham, maple syrup, pickled herring, dried cod, caviar, coffee, and shiitake mushrooms all release natural formaldehyde.
 Small amounts of formaldehyde are released when your body metabolizes aspartame (Nutrasweet).
 And formaldehyde is also released by the skin care ingredient quaternium-15.